yaronf/I-D/STAR/draft-ietf-acme-star.md

 These attributes are included in a POST message when creating the order, as part of the "payload" encoded object.
 They are returned when the order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).

+The optional notBefore and notAfter fields MUST NOT be present in a STAR order.

 ACME defines the following values for the Order resource's status: "invalid", "pending", "processing", "valid".
 In the case of recurrent orders, the status MUST be "valid" as long as STAR certificates are being issued.
-We add a new status value, "canceled".
+We add a new status value: "canceled", see {{protocol-details-canceling}}.

 ### Canceling a Recurrent Order
 {: #protocol-details-canceling}